mkijowski/ceg3400/SYLLABUS.md

  the assignment and the offending student(s) conduct being sent to pertinent Student Affairs committee.  *This includes work performed as a group, you must submit your own answers and evidence of code/command executions, no exceptions!*

+ Academic integrity violations during an exam will result in immediately failing the course.

 * Sick policy

  Students are encouraged to stay home if they are sick.
 All